 mxmtoon Leaps From Online To Make Her Debut

-With the ease of uploading music online, Internet sensations are made everyday.
+With the ease of uploading music online, Internet sensations are made every day.
 But for one rising bedroom pop artist, it was truly accidental ... almost.

 Until recently, mxmtoon — who otherwise prefers to go by her first name, Maia — kept her music a secret from the people in her immediate life.
 Now, with her debut album, the masquerade, mxmtoon is slowly peeling back the layers of her online persona.